Student library book request

-My name is Josh Tremblay and this is my first year as the Library Media Specialist at Long Lake CSD.
+My name is Josh Tremblay and this is my fourth year as the Library Media Specialist at Long Lake CSD.
+I am currently the 11th Grade Class Advisor, Minecraft Club Advisor, and Athletic Coordinator.
+I have also served on the school's Tech Committee for the past three years.
 I received my bachelor’s degree in TV/Video Production and Broadcast Journalism in 2007 from Plattsburgh State University.
 While attending school I hosted two college TV shows.
-One was a trivia based game show and the other was an outdoor recreation show.
-I am currently pursuing my master’s degree in School Librarianship from University of Buffalo.
+One was a trivia-based game show and the other was an outdoor recreation show.
+I received my master's degree in School Librarianship from SUNY Buffalo in 2020.

-Favorite Children’s Book: After The Fall by Dan Santat
+Favorite Children’s Book: The Book WIth No Pictures by B.J.
+Novak

 The library media center is open to all students, staff, and community members who are looking for resources, information, and support in finding and accessing materials for both personal and school-related needs.
 We have a vast assortment of books, magazines, reference materials, online databases, digital and e-resources, professional, and special collections that are available, as well as the resources of a certified library media specialist who can access and provide whatever you may need.
 We have a robust collection that is fresh and relevant providing for both the curricular and personal-interest needs of our students and staff.